Totonyus/ydl_api_ng/readme.md

 ### UID and GID

 The default user used in the container is `1000:1000`.
-You can edit thoses by changing the environment vars `UID` and `GID` in the `docker-compose.yml` or in the `docker run` command.
+You can edit those by changing the environment vars `UID` and `GID` in the `docker-compose.yml` or in the `docker run` command.

 The user must be root (`UID=0` ans `GID=0`) or match the owner of the download repository.